-Website User Experience, this term relates to a wide range of factors that help understand deeply about user’s needs, what is value to them as well as their abilities and limitations.
+Website User Experience, this term relates to a wide range of factors that help understand deeply about user’s needs, which is valuable to them as well as their abilities and limitations.
 Or in short, the core meaning of website UX is primarily about the human experience on a website.
-To evaluate whether a website offers good UX or not is not simple due to the differences in perceptions.
-Web owners may be confident that they bring users everything but at the users’ position, they feel that is just not enough.
+To evaluate whether a website offers good UX or not is not simply due to the differences in perceptions.
+Web owners may be confident that they bring users everything but at the users’ position, they feel that it is just not enough.
 Website UX is like a bomb, when it explodes, that your business is affected and hurt is inevitable.
-Therefore, in this article, the list of 7 ways to measure website’s UX is provided:
+Therefore, in this article, the list of 7 ways to measure the website’s UX is provided:

 Tracking the amount of time spent filling out website forms

-Hotjar’s forms provide all the information needed about how the forms on your site are performing including what are not being completed by users and the fields are skipped over.
+The Hotjar’s forms provide all the information needed about how the forms on your site are performing including what is not being completed by users and the fields are skipped over.

-This tool will provide the guide about how you can improve your forms.
+This tool will provide a guide about how you can improve your forms.
 Through recordings from pages, you can totally keep track with the users’ filling and their interaction.
-In case obstacles are detected, you can know that feature needs some work.
-Considering about the devices users use when interacting is an issue you should never ignore.
+In case obstacles are detected, you can know that the feature needs some work.
+Considering the devices users use when interacting is an issue you should never ignore.

 Watching the process of navigating and interacting with the website

-Customer service department cannot give you the full answer about question related to website UX.
-If you desire to add or remove features, make changes, let listen your user’s opinions.
-They are real experiencers, their opinions have strong effect.
+The customer service department cannot give you the full answer about question-related to website UX.
+If you desire to add or remove features, make changes, let listen to your user’s opinions.
+They are real experiences, their opinions have a strong effect.
 Opinions may come from their phone calls, or written in comments.
 Customer support personnel should pay attention to what they satisfy and complain.

 Caring customer questions via phone call, social media, and email.

 Websites should have a part to answer the doubts from current and potential customers.
 In case what they need cannot be found, turning to other informational avenues is normal.